Are you looking to learn about Agile project management?

 Here’s how you can use ClickUp to prevent this from happening:

+A recent case study found that 50% of employed Americans feel having to check emails throughout the day has a negative impact on their productivity.
 The project management software lets you instantly convert a comment into a task and assign it to a software team member.
 They’ll be notified of this, and it’ll even pop-up in their notifications to help them get started immediately.

 Once they’re done with it, they can mark the comment as resolved to eliminate any unnecessary follow-ups.

 If you’re a fan of the Lean principles and want to eliminate wasteful steps, this is the way to go!